 - Jana Lynott, Senior Strategic Policy Advisor

-Jana Lynott, AICP, is project co-director of the Livability Index, overseeing the project budget, coordinating the work of many contributors, and ensuring a high-quality product.
+Jana Lynott is project co-director of the Livability Index and formerly its project manager.
 Along with Dr. Rodney Harrell, she developed the initial concept for the tool, one that looks at the needs of all members of the community and combines policies and metrics to estimate community livability now and into the future, as residents age.
 As a member of the core team, she is a key contributor to all facets of the project, including its concept, design, methodology, content, and outreach.
 Read more.
 Follow Jana @JanaLynott.

 As a member of the core team, Shannon Guzman’s planning and communications expertise contributes to all aspects of Index development, from survey research to the tool’s final design and functionality.
 Shannon’s major contributions include analysis of data from the community preference survey, research and selection of index metrics and policies, co-authoring Index-related research publications, and assisting in the conceptual designs of the Index website.
 Read more.
 Follow Shannon @SGuzman6.